top of page

-Growing Hypha of Achlya bisexualis
+Growing hypha of Achlya bisexualis with a pointed cell shape

 Dynamics of Pressurized Flow in Hyphal Networks